Click on any photo for a larger version

 If you are interested in purchasing one of my lutes, please email or phone:

-At the moment the waiting list is about fourteen months and I ask a non-refundable deposit of about 15% to confirm an order.
+At the moment the waiting list is about eight months and I ask a non-refundable deposit of about 15% to confirm an order.